FineUploader/fine-uploader/readme.md

 <br/>
 ### Announcements ###
-_September 26, 2012_ - Work on Fine Uploader 3.0 has started.
-Check out the [3.0 branch](https://github.com/valums/file-uploader/tree/3.0)
+_October 11, 2012_ - Interested in short status/issue updates?
+[Follow Fine Uploader on Twitter!](https://twitter.com/fineuploader)
-from time to time if you are interested in the progress.
-Also, feel free to add ideas for 3.0 using the [issue tracker](https://github.com/valums/file-uploader/issues).
+Also, check out the [3.0 branch](https://github.com/valums/file-uploader/tree/3.0) from time to time if you are interested in the progress.

 <br/>
 ###Table of Contents###